gjwlsdnr0115/Customer-Predict-Model/README.md

 # Customer-Predict-Model
-Predicting if a customer will visit an online store.
+Predicting if a customer will visit an online store from card data.